 If a close relative has attended HLS, you may attach this information in an addendum.

 During the application review process you may be invited to interview.
 These interviews will happen throughout the admissions cycle.
 The Admissions Office will contact you directly to set up an interview.

-Interviews are conducted using Skype – a videoconferencing system.
+Interviews are conducted using a videoconferencing system.
 As always, we will accommodate individuals who may be unable to conduct their interview in this manner.
-If there is a reason that Skype would not work for you, we will work with you to find an alternative.
-However, our expectation is that Skype will be used for the majority of the interviews we conduct.
+If there is a reason that videoconferencing would not work for you, we will work with you to find an alternative.
+However, our expectation is that video will be used for the majority of the interviews we conduct.

 Information for Foreign-Educated Applicants